 Guest appearances have been made on EYBS shows by such notable Canadian singers as Gordon Lightfoot and Michael Burgess!

-Our oldest active member (95) is more than three times the age of our youngest active member (28)!
+Our oldest active member (97) is 60 years older than our youngest active member (37)!

 Less than 15% of our members can read music.
 Most of us learn by ear!

 EBYS is home to the first Canadian barbershopper to have been honoured by the Barbershop Harmony Society as an inductee into its Barbershop Hall of Fame!
 George Shields is well known around the barbershop world, and was awarded the Order of Canada in 1986 primarily because of his extensive service to the community through barbershop and its long-time service project, Harmonize For Speech.